+When the duplicateDiscardTimer expires for a PDCP PDU, or the successful delivery of a PDCP PDU is confirmed by lower layers, the transmitting PDCP entity shall discard the PDCP Data PDU along with the corresponding PDCP SDU.

-If the corresponding PDCP Data PDU has already been submitted to lower layers, the discard is indicated to lower layers.
+If the discarded PDCP Data PDU has already been submitted to lower layers, the discard is indicated to lower layers.

+When pdcpDuplication is deactivated, discard for all duplicated PDCP Data PDUs submitted to the secondary RLC entity is indicated to this secondary RLC entity.

 For SRBs, when upper layers request a PDCP SDU discard, the PDCP entity shall discard all stored PDCP SDUs and PDCP PDUs.